Skip to main content

 Acting quickly, he drove the car out of the garage and onto the street before calling Jaguar roadside assistance.
 The fire soon spread, and the vehicle was engulfed in flames rapidly.

-When he noticed that there were now flames rapidly developing underneath the car, he called 911 for help, and members of the fire department showed up and poured a particular foam fire suppressant onto the vehicle.
+When he noticed that flames were rapidly developing underneath the car, he called 911 for help.
+Members of the fire department arrived and poured a particular foam fire suppressant onto the vehicle.

-When the fire department showed up at the scene, Gonzalo Salazar decided to keep a safe distance until the professionals poured flame retardant foam on the car because debris was flying everywhere.
+When the fire department arrived at the scene, Gonzalo Salazar decided to stay a safe distance until the professionals poured flame retardant foam on the car because debris was flying everywhere.

 This Is Not the First Incident Involving Jaguar I-pace Electric Cars